Show HN: Open-source low-code email editor

 On an unrelated note, I suppose congratulations is in order.
 The laudspeaker product (your fellow YC competitor) doesn't seem to be successful at all (they are even more pricey).
 I think Brevo and Klaviyo are gobbling up all the oxygen in the room for most marketing departments, they are basically the next mailchimp.

-• chandlercraig 9 months ago
+• chandlercraig a year ago

 Hi Onavo, we'll have a free cloud tier for lower volume in the near future.
 If you'd like to self-host for free but need help with setup, we'd love to see you in our #help-and-questions Discord channel!